Your days in Kyoto should be truly memorable.

 Our hope is to guide you on your trip and help you along the way.

-As a small hotel with only eight rooms, instead of luxury services,
+As a small hotel with only five rooms, instead of luxury services,

 we strive to provide each of our guests with the omotenashi of Japanese hospitality.